urban-tep/DDF-SDD/source/deployment/inter-constraint.rst

 Interaction constraints
 -----------------------

-The Interaction Constraints are an aggregate of the Peripheral Constraints, the Network Support Constraints, the Database Constraints, the Middleware Constraints, the COTS Package Constraints and the Data Transport Constraints.
+The Interaction constraints are an aggregate of the peripheral Constraints, the Network Support Constraints, the Database Constraints, the Middleware Constraints, the COTS Package Constraints and the Data Transport Constraints.